Building an Agile Transformation Strategy: Getting Started

 The customer is at the core of everything an organization does.
 For an agile transformation strategy to work effectively, teams must have a clear understanding of the customer, what problem to solve, and what matters to the customer.
 In a traditional waterfall organization, communication between the customer and the individuals executing the work is often non-existent, with the employees receiving direction from higher-ups instead of directly from the ones that ordered the work in the first place.
 Waterfall methods can sometimes lower the possibility of delivering a product that truly satisfies the customer.
 It is for this reason that agile emphasizes the importance of the customer.

-Focus on interactions instead of process.
+Focus on interactions instead of a process

 With agile, valuing interactions between people (customer and the lead developer, for example, or with members of a team) is prioritized over standardized processes.
 If a project is driven solely by process and documentation, the team is less responsive to change and less likely to meet customer needs.
 Again, a people-first approach all comes back to the first principle of agile; everything comes back to the customer and how to deliver the right solutions for them.
 Communication is a great example to see the difference between valuing interaction over process and how this helps the customer.
 In the case of individuals, communication happens when a need arises.
 When it comes to process, communication is scheduled and requires specific content.
 Agile relies less on checking a box off a list and instead focuses on interacting when necessary.